frobino/EclipseTrainingSlides/tracecompass/slides.md

     - Right-click the Traces folder
     - Select `Manage XML analyses...`
     - In the opened dialog import the `training-example-full-states.xml` file and close the dialog.
-- The analysis with name `Processing Analysis XML` is now installed
+- The analysis with the name `Processing Analysis XML` is now installed
 - The analysis is present under the trace _training_ust_001_

 ---